quattor/quattor.github.com/_posts/2012-12-15-migrating-to-json-profiles.md

 pygments: true
 ---

-Since Panc 9.2 it is possible to compile profiles in the more readable JSON format.
-And since 9.3 it is possible to use it with our standard Ant tasks.
-Here are the steps:

-## Upgrade the compiler
+Since the Quattor 12.12 release, it possible to use JSON-formatted machine profiles instead of the standard XML profiles.
+The JSON format is much more readable for humans and its smaller size (especially with compression) reduces the load significantly on the Quattor server, even for small to medium-sized sites.

+Reduced I/O may also speed up your compilations slightly.

+This document describes the steps we took at Ghent University for migrating our production infrastructure from XML to compressed JSON profiles.

+## Software updates

-If you are using SCDB, download the Ant jar from [SourceForge](https://sourceforge.net/projects/quattor/files/panc/9.3/), and place it in your working copy, under `externals/panc/lib/panc.jar`.
+If you are using SCDB, download the Panc Ant jar from [SourceForge](https://sourceforge.net/projects/quattor/files/panc/9.3/), and place it in your working copy, under `externals/panc/lib/panc.jar`.

-## Upgrade CCM

-You'll need CCM as shipped with Quattor 12.12.
-Just upgrade!
+You'll also need CCM as shipped with Quattor 12.12.

 ## Change the URL in your CDB to the JSON profile